Working in a confined space presents many dangers.

 The cost of confined space training course Sydney depends on whether you are taking it for the first time or renewing your ticket.
 First-time students can complete the full course, while those seeking renewal can take the refresher.
 The cost may also vary depending on the number of enrolees within the organisation.

 Workers must complete the initial training course face to face at a nationally recognised training organisation.
 This confined space course costs $247 per person.
 The onsite training lasts for a full day.
 Costs become cheaper when running courses within workplaces for groups of workers.
+Currently AlertForce is offered blended training at $197 per person.
+This involves doing your theory component online and then booking a face to face practical session to get signed off.

 When workers seek the renewal of their training, they can complete the refresher course if acceptable at their workplace.
 The online refresher course costs $60 plus GST.
 Instead of a full day, the online course is self-paced and the Certificate of completion should be coupled with the original Statement of Attainment.